Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
 Mace, G.M.
 Smith, Taylor, G.R.
-Smith, Young, Trantham, Burns, Chumley, Long, Magnuson, Loftis, Morgan, Davis, Daning, Hill, Wooten, Ballentine, Gilliam, Toole, Huggins, Forrest, Caskey, Herbkersman, Lowe, Bennett, Kimmons, Stringer, Bailey, Hewitt and McCoy
+Smith, Young, Trantham, Burns, Chumley, Long, Magnuson, Loftis, Morgan, Davis, Daning, Hill, Wooten, Ballentine, Gilliam, Toole, Huggins, Forrest, Caskey, Herbkersman, Lowe, Bennett, Kimmons, Stringer, Bailey, Hewitt, McCoy and Jones

 Document Path: l:\council\bills\cc\15460vr19.docx